Marina Warner: Biography

 Marina was brought up initially in Cairo, where her father ran a bookshop, until it was set on fire during attacks on foreign businesses in January 1952, a precursor to the Egyptian revolution.
-The family then moved to Brussels and to Cambridge, England, where Marina studied at St Mary's School, Ascot.
+The family then moved to Brussels and to Cambridge and Berkshire, England, where Marina studied at St Mary's School, Ascot.
 She studied French and Italian at Lady Margaret Hall, Oxford.
-While at Oxford she was the editor of Isis: a magazine for Oxford University (published by Robert Maxwell).
+While at Oxford she was the editor of The Isis magazine (published by Robert Maxwell).

 In 1971, she married William Shawcross, with whom she has a son, the sculptor Conrad.
 The couple divorced in 1980.
-She was married to the painter John Dewe Mathews from 1981 to 1997.
+She was married to the painter Johnny Dewe Mathews from 1981 to 1997.
 Her third husband is mathematician Graeme Segal.

-Warner may be the "lady writer" of the Dire Straits song with that title, whom the singer sees on television "talking about the Virgin Mary" and who reminds him of his former lover.
+Warner has been identified as the "lady writer" of the Dire Straits song "Lady Writer" (1979), whom the singer sees on television "talking about the Virgin Mary" and who reminds him of his former lover.